VladyslavP/WeekCalendar/README.md

-## Simple WeekCalendar component using React and hooks.
+## Simple WeekCalendar component using React with hooks.

 **To run the app you need to:**
 ```